SpaceNetChallenge/RoadDetector/cannab-solution/README.md

 ●● Handle: cannab

-●● Placement you achieved in the MM: 3rd

-●● About you: I'm independent Software Developer/Data Scientist interested in hard algorithmic challenges and machine learning

-●● Why you participated in the MM: I prefer to learn on practice and challenges like this one is a very good opportunity to learn something new

 2.** Solution Development**
 How did you solve the problem?
 What approaches did you try and what choices did you make, and why?
 Also, what alternative approaches did you consider?